Site Search

 Additionally, we are continually collecting information about universal design and sharing it on our company intranet.

-*UV Code: "Uni-Voice" is a voice code developed by the Japan Association for the Dissemination of Information for the Visually Impaired (JAVIS), a non-profit organization.
+UV code: Uni-Voice, a speech code developed by the Japan Association for Visually Impaired Information Service (JAVIS), a non-profit organization.

 Examples of achievements